(Last Update 10/14/13 at 6:00 pm)

 All companies, organizations or individuals are welcome to purchase tickets or ride wrist band coupons to the South Carolina State Fair.

 Because of contractual obligations made by the Fair with various sponsor entities that may include exclusive rights to sell or promote marketing programs in conjunction with or on behalf of the fair, only authorized firms are able to utilize tickets for sale or promotion to the general public.

 For consignment or other purchase of tickets, the Fair makes these tickets available on the premise that they are to be used by the individuals purchasing them only, or for employees or immediate family of companies or organizations purchasing them.

 In the event that the Fair finds violation with this policy, it reserves the right to void all tickets purchased.

 Gate admission tickets, concert tickets, ride vouchers/coupons, food coupons, etc. become null and void following the last day of the fair.

-Gate Admission to the Fair is included in PEPSI® Grandstand Ticket when purchased online.
-Concert seats are reserved and require a ticket, with exception of child (3 feet or less in height) when sitting in lap of ticket holder.
+Gate Admission to the Fair is included in the PEPSI® Grandstand Ticket when purchased online.
+Concert seats which require a ticket are reserved, with exception of child (3 feet or less in height) when sitting in lap of ticket holder.
 Please refer to Gate Admission Fees for children.